 First, you will hear evidence from witnesses for the Crown.
 The prosecutor will question first and this is known as examination in chief.
-The witness may then be cross-examined on behalf of each/the accused [in order], if he/she/they wish, and then re-examined by the AD/PFD if he/she wishes.
+The witness may then be cross-examined on behalf of each/the accused [in order] and may then be reexamined by the AD/PFD.

-After the Crown has led all its evidence, each/the accused, if he wishes/they wish, may lead evidence.
+After the Crown has led all its evidence, each/the accused, may lead evidence if they wish to do so.
 The defence do not have to lead evidence but if any witness is called for the defence the order of questioning is changed.

 During the trial there may be objections to the evidence, or legal points may crop up.
-If that happens, I may have to ask you to leave the court room to allow me to hear legal argument and decide the issue in your absence.
+If that happens, I may have to switch off the connection to allow me to hear legal argument and decide the issue in your absence.
 If that does happen it should not trouble you because, as I have explained, I have to decide all issues of law in the case.
 On the other hand, the facts are for you.
-I can reassure you that if this situation arises any witness will leave the court at the same time as you and so you will not miss any of the evidence.
-You will hear all of the evidence in the case
+I can reassure you that if this situation arises any witness will leave the court at the same time as we disconnect and so you will not miss any of the evidence.
+You will hear all of the evidence in the case.